Who let the baboons out? Primates escape facility, run rampant in Australia - TheNewsTrace

 ‘Astonishing’ survey reveals blue whales could also be making a comeback

-“This evening a lot of baboons have made an tried flee to freedom in a decided attempt to avoid further painful procedures compelled upon their our our bodies in the direction of their will,” Animal Justice Birthday celebration MP Emma Hurst stated on social media.
+“This night time quite a few baboons have made an tried flee to freedom in a decided attempt to avoid extra painful procedures compelled upon their our our bodies in the direction of their will,” Animal Justice Birthday celebration MP Emma Hurst mentioned on social media.

 “These are the hidden faces in the again of animal experimentation on this nation.”